Inside the Star

 Dense.
 Level prejudice, translated into stellar etiquette.
 Cultures treated Levels like trophies even when the universe didn't.

-"I'm fine," ZiggyBoot replied in their language without thinking, because the body came with the grammar.
+"I'm fine," Ziggaboot replied in their language without thinking, because the body came with the grammar.
 "Where is the evacuation?"

 A ripple of surprise moved through the knot.